Putin tells IAEA's Grossi that situation at Zaporizhzhia nuclear plant "of concern" | Headlines

 - Russian Federation

-At a meeting in Moscow, shown on Russian state television, Putin told Grossi that Russia was open for dialogue and would discuss all issues concerning the facility's operations.
+At a meeting in St Petersburg shown on Russian state television, Putin told Grossi, the head of the United Nations nuclear watchdog, that Russia was open for dialogue and would discuss "all issues" concerning the facility's operations.
+Putin also said there had been "excessive, dangerous politicisation" of everything to do with nuclear activity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)